Distributed teams are changing the global workspace. Inherently, this presents new demands to the leaders managing them.

 The upside of distributed teams is flexibility and agility.
 The downside is the risk of incoherent teams and performance plummeting.
 Bridgebuilders helps you steer clear of the pitfalls.

-"Working with Workz in general and the Bridgebuilders exercise in particular has been a great pleasure.
+"Working with Workz in general and the Bridgebuilders exercise in particular have been a great pleasure.
 The leadership simulations stimulate, as we like to say at IMD, real learning with real impact for our executives.”

 - Robert Hooijberg, Professor of Organizational Behavior, IMD